microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-01.md

     ![TrafficControlService logging](../images/Challenge-01/logging-trafficcontrolservice.png)

-1. Also inspect the logging of the FineCollectionService.
+1. Also inspect the logging of the `FineCollectionService`.

     *You can do this by selecting the prior terminal window using the dropdown in the title-bar of the terminal window:*
     ![](../images/Challenge-01/terminal-dropdown.png)

-    You should see the speeding-violation being issued by the FineCollectionService:
+    You should see the speeding-violation being issued by the `FineCollectionService`:

     ![FineCollectionService logging](../images/Challenge-01/logging-finecollectionservice.png)

-At this point, the three core microservices, Vehicle Registration, Fine Collection, and Traffic Control are up and running.
+At this point the three core microservices (VehicleRegistrationService, Fine CollectionService, TrafficControlService) are up and running.

 ## Step 3.
 Run the simulation